 Networking with other associations on the local, regional and international level to improve the organisation and understanding of Haemophilia and Inherited Rare Bleeding Disorders.

-Collaborating with Ministry of Health (State and Federal) to ensure the availability of FREE treatment products in the country.
+Collaborating with the Ministry of Health (State and Federal) to ensure the availability of FREE treatment products in the country.

 Representing the bleeding disorders community without favour based on good governance principles.